 Whether your spars are constructed of fiberglass or carbon roving you must take a serious look at this new miracle structural material.
 It's more than six times stronger than 2024-T3 aluminum, twice as stiff and nearly half its weight.
 Compare this remarkable carbon rod with wet lay-up carbon roving; it's nearly 3-1/2 times stronger in tension and 5-1/2 times as strong in compression.

-The prototype Genesis had a hand lay up spar of carbon roving.
+The prototype Genesis had a hand layup spar of carbon roving.
 The spar weight was 38 lbs.
-The production Genesis with the GraphliteTM rod spar weighed only 25 lbs but was twice as strong.
-A third generation spar of GraphliteTM for the Genesis would weighed less than 20 lbs and be of equal strength.
-Just for the record, an equivalent aluminum spar would weigh 65 lbs and be half as strong.
+The production Genesis with the Micro carbon rod spar weighed only 25 lbs. but was twice as strong.
+A third-generation spar for the Genesis would weigh less than 20 lbs. and be of equal strength.
+Just for the record, an equivalent aluminum spar would weigh 65 lbs. and be only half as strong.

 Diameter: 0.125" (3.2mm)

 Over 90 pages of detailed, technical information, instruction and workshop techniques.
 Based on Jim Marske's extensive experience working with composites, this manual is invaluable for aircraft designers and builders working with composites including carbon micro-fiber rod.